fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

    *  - PUBCOV
       - Public health coverage, with PUBCOV == 1 if the individual has public health coverage, else 0

+.. _acs_public_coverage_dataset_analysis:

+Dataset Analysis
+^^^^^^^^^^^^^^^^

+TODO

+.. _acs_public_coverage_discussion:

+Discussion
+^^^^^^^^^^
+As Ding et al. [1]_ notes, algorithmic (un)fairness must be evaluated in context of the intervention, and the effects of different interventions vary widely by state.
+Similarly, datasets should be carefully designed for the specific prediction task in mind.

+Although the purpose of ACSPublicCoverage is to "predict whether a low-income individual, not eligible for Medicare, has coverage from public health insurance," this dataset should not be blindly used for all prediction tasks that fall in that category.
+Ding et al. filters ACS PUMS for all individuals whose income is below
+$30,000, but the 'low-income' threshold differs for every state, so applying one threshold to all states can lead to flawed results.
+The paper does not justify the choice of $30,000, but the authors answer in `this Github issue <https://github.com/zykls/folktables/issues/14>`_ that it was calculated approximately in accordance with Affordable Care Act (ACA) eligibilty guidelines qualifying adults with income up to 133% of the 2021 Federal Poverty Line for Medicaid.
+Note that we examine the 2018 dataset in this article, and 2018 had a different poverty line.
+Furthermore, not all states expanded Medicaid under the ACA, so some states have a much lower poverty line.

+The authors acknowledge that the calculation was a very rough approximation, and ACSPublicCoverage is not designed to accommodate all the subtleties that contribute to the low-income designation and subsequent Medicaid eligibility.
+As a result, users of ACSPublicCoverage should be aware of the dataset's limitations and possibly tweak the data for their task.

+Although the paper states that ACSPublicCoverage excludes individuals not eligible for Medicare, this is not strictly true.
+While 65 traditionally is the eligibilty age for Medicare, and the data filters for people under 65 years old, younger people with disabilities may still qualify [3]_.

+The dataset focuses on individuals, but low-income status also depends on household size, which is not one of the 19 features in ACSPublicCoverage.
+This could affect prediction tasks.

 .. topic:: References:

   ..
 [1] Frances Ding, Moritz Hardt, John Miller, Ludwig Schmidt `"Retiring Adult: New Datasets for Fair Machine Learning" <https://arxiv.org/pdf/2108.04884.pdf>`_,
       Advances in Neural Information Processing Systems 34, 2021.

   ..
 [2] R. Kohavi and B. Becker.
 "UCI Adult Data Set."
 UCI Machine Learning Repository, 5, 1996.

+  ..
+[3] U.S. Department of Health & Human Services. `"Who is eligible for Medicare?" <https://www.hhs.gov/answers/medicare-and-medicaid/who-is-eligible-for-medicare/index.html>`_,
+      HHS.gov, 2014.